-A: I think that it has been enjoying resurgence for the past 10 years.
-Partly as a kickback to what came before (a more minimalist look) but also because now there are many more talented designers / artists using this medium as a platform for their designs and embracing new technologies which allows more freedom in producing really interesting designs and looks.
+A: I think that it has been enjoying a resurgence for the past 10 years.
+Partly as a kickback to what came before (a more minimalist look) but also because now there are many more talented designers/artists using this medium as a platform for their designs and embracing new technologies which allow more freedom in producing really interesting designs and looks.

 Q: Which celebrity (dead or alive) would you most like to create wallpaper for / and for which room?

 A: Hmm this is hard … how do I answer this without sounding pretentious whilst still maintaining some credibility?!
 Um … Louis Theroux’s bedroom?
 No, Richard Hawley’s recording studio … or Roald Dahl’s writing hut perhaps.

 Q: What are you currently working on?